DominikaSulcova/GABA-AD/README.md

 PhD project

 ------------------------------------------------------------
-PROJECT DESCRIPTION
+##PROJECT DESCRIPTION
 ------------------------------------------------------------

-Experimental questions
+###Experimental questions
 ------------------------------------------------------------
 The aims of the project are:
 1)  to characterize the inhibitory neurotransmission mediated by GABA A receptors in young healthy human subjects using TMS-EEG/EMG and resting state EEG (RS-EEG)
-2)  to identify EEG/EMG biomarkers most suited to assess the state of GABAergic neurotransmission for future
+2)  to identify EEG/EMG biomarkers most suited to assess the state of GABAergic neurotransmission for future comparison of patient groups

 Two different types of GABAA-mediated inhibition were investigated:
 1)  tonic global activation of the GABAergic inhibitory system induced by GABA A receptor stimulation with benzodiazepines